 If you want to see the unique and endangered mountain Gorillas then a gorilla tour in Rwanda is a must.
-The incomparable volcanoes national park is without doubt one of the world’s greatest wildlife destinations and beat the delight of superb, year-round game viewing let alone all the thrills of the Great mountain gorilla tracking.
+The incomparable Volcanoes National Park is without doubt one of the world’s greatest wildlife destinations and beat the delight of superb, year-round game viewing let alone all the thrills of the great mountain gorilla tracking.

 Rwanda Gorilla Safari Planning

-Rwanda offers several options for gorilla tours.
+Rwanda offers several options for gorilla safaris.
 From day trips to the mountain gorillas to combined safaris that include other highlights of Rwanda, a lot await you.
 Tours can be planned through tour operators though a few travelers have started traveling independently.
 There are lots of trips including those that include other tourist hotspots like Akagera National Park, Nyungwe Forest National Park, Lake Kivu, Kigali City, Tea plantations, local markets, museums and genocide memorial sites and more!

-The 7 Days (six nights) itinerary in Rwanda seems to be the best trip for those interested in both gorilla tracking and discovery of the remote side of the country.
-The park includes two nights visit to Volcanoes National Park and 4 nights Akagera and Nyungwe forest National Park–driving from the capital, Kigali, you reach at Akagera where you are met by your guide.
+The 7 Days (six nights) Itinerary in Rwanda seems to be the best trip for those interested in both gorilla tracking and discovery of the remote side of the country.
+The park includes two nights visit to Volcanoes National Park and 4 nights Akagera and Nyungwe forest National Park- driving from the capital, Kigali, you reach at Akagera where you are met by your guide.

-Akagera game lodge has a good location from which to explore Akagera National Park, and the service is friendly.
+The Akagera game lodge has a good location from which to explore Akagera National Park, and the service is friendly.
 It has fantastic views over Lake Ihema, with a large swimming pool perched on the edge of the savannah.
 Akagera Game Lodge is located in Eastern Province; about 2 hours drive from Kigali.
 The surrounding area has a wealth of big game and other wildlife on the open savannah, protected wood land, deep valley and Lakes.
 Akagera game lodge can accommodate several guests and offers a combination of walking and game drives.
 There is a wide range of tropical birds, wildlife and nocturnal visitor to Akagera national park is leopard.